 Intersections of water,

-Next: Future water source reliability
+Future water source reliability and projected demand

 This material is based upon work supported by the National Science Foundation under Grant No. OPP-0328686.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
 UAF is an affirmative action/equal opportunity employer and educational institution.
 The University of Alaska Fairbanks is accredited by the Northwest Commission on Colleges and Universities.